oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

     ![Profile file downloaded.](images/screen-2.png)

 2. The **`delta_share_profile`.json** file is downloaded to your browser's Downloads directory.
-Open the file.

     ![The downloaded file is displayed.](images/downloaded-file.png)

+3. Open the downloaded file.
 The file content is displayed.
 You will need this information in the next lab to connect and use the data share.

     ![Open the delta share profile file.](images/open-profile.png)

 ### **Method 2: The `share_provider` user generates the `delta_share_profile.json` configuration file and shares it with the Recipient**